Continuous Integration is Absurd Without Unit Testing

 Imagine this conversation between colleagues:

-“We are DevOps pioneers,” my colleague says, swinging his arm towards the Dell Inspiron that hums away on the edge of his desk.
-On the screen, a mass of red boxes blinks into life whilst a cartoon man, grinning in a bowtie, watches on from the top left.
+“We are pioneers of DevOps,” my colleague says, pointing towards the Dell Inspiron humming away on the edge of his desk.
+On the screen, a mass of red boxes blinks into life while a cartoon man, grinning in a bowtie, watches on from the top left.

 “Nice.
 What does it do?” asks Kelly from the test team.

 “Checks out our code and builds it…” A pause, I assume for dramatic effect, “….
 We are now performing,” he waggles his fingers in an air quotes gesture, “Continuous Integration.”

 My eyes roll.

 Continuous integration testing is a critical aspect of software engineering, involving the repeated application of quality control processes to every small, discrete change or addition.
 However, it’s important to note that continuous integration testing is more than just installing Jenkins on a spare machine.

 The benefits of continuous integration testing are numerous.
 By catching issues early on, developers can save time and resources that would otherwise be wasted on debugging.
 Moreover, continuous integration testing helps identify and resolve integration problems before they can cause last-minute chaos during release dates.